michael-j-hawkins/crap-portfolio/README.md

 # crap-portfolio
-# Net Ninje Git and Github titorial for beginners 11 -Collaborating on Github
+# Net Ninja Git and Github tutorial for beginners 11